cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-03-30-Still-snowing.md

 This blog feels short and sweet, but it also feels complete…

+Another week or so has passed since I started writing this blog, and the Spring Equinox has been and gone, the days are longer and still we see snow flurries in between the sunshine and cloud.

+I tell myself, it’s warmer, it’s almost April after all ☺

 With gratitude for this life we lead and for the friends we’ve made along the way.
-Sending blessings out into the world, may your day be filled with love and much laughter ☺
+Sending blessings out into the world, may your days be filled with love and much laughter ☺